TN CM Stalin inspects rain-hit delta areas, flays Opposition | Headlines

 - India

-Tamil Nadu Chief Minister M K Stalin on Monday inspected the Cauvery delta areas that were battered by heavy rains and directed officials to estimate the crop loss.
+Tamil Nadu Chief Minister M K Stalin on Monday inspected the Cauvery delta areas that were battered by heavy rains, directed officials to estimate the crop loss and ordered Rs 1,000 cash assistance to affected people.

 After inspection in Cuddalore and Mayiladuthurai districts, Stalin, answering a question on crop loss and compensation and the demand of the main opposition AIADMK, told reporters that officials have been asked to determine the extent of loss.